 ConnectionAngleTapChangerTable - Describes a tabular curve for how the connection angle varies with the tap step.
 This table is used when its winding connection angle matches the operating angle of the tap changer.
 There must be an instance of this table for each winding connection angle that can be used.

 ConnectionAngleTapChangerTable.windingConnectionAngle - The phase angle between the in-phase winding and the out-of -phase winding used for creating phase shift.
 The out-of-phase winding produces what is known as the difference voltage.
 Setting this angle to 90 degrees is not the same as a symmetrical transformer.
 In this scenario you will still treat the 90-degree angle as a phase shifting transformer.
 The attribute can only be multiples of 30 degrees.
+When 0 degree is used the asymmetrical phase tap changer acts as ratio tap changer controlling voltage.